 About This Statistic

 This statistic shows the world fruit production in 2014 in million metric tons, broken down by variety.
-In that year, some 2.25 million metric tons of cherries were produced worldwide.
+In that year, some 114.13 million metric tons of bananas were produced worldwide.

 Fruit crops are a major part of agricultural production.
 Based on production quantities, the most popular fresh fruits worldwide in order are bananas, apples and grapes.
-Bananas and apples are grown on trees, and grapes are cultivated in wine yards.
+Bananas and apples are grown on trees, and watermelons are grown on thick vines.

 For cultivation, the tropical banana plant requires a warm and humid climate and rich, dark and fertile soils.
 The most common banana types which are grown globally include Cavendish, Lady Fingers, and Plantains.
 The last variety is also known as cooking banana.
 Their characteristics include a drier texture and they tend to contain more starch.
 In many tropical countries Plantains are a staple food.

 According to the Food and Agricultural Organization (FAO), countries with a significant production amount include China, the United States and Turkey.
-Rated among the most popular apple varieties in the United States are Gala, Red Delicious and Granny Smith.
+Rated among the most popular apple varieties in the United States are Gala, Honeycrisp and Fuji.

 Fruit and vegetables are seen as a strong part of a healthy and balanced diet.
 The Dietary Guidelines for Americans, which are created and published every five years by the United States Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS), recommend increasing fruit and vegetable intake.